 When I was young, my neck was hurt and I couldn’t turn it around.
 My mother brought me to the Traditional Chinese Acupuncture Clinic, and I amazed by the effectiveness of acupuncture that help fixed my neck, I could turn my neck immediately from one treatments.
 Since then, the power of the acupuncture inspired me to learn the power of nature healings and oriental medicine.
 So, I came to California, USA and studied Acupuncture and Oriental Medicine.
 I also studied Thai Massage from my country and taken Therapeutic Massage Course in California.
 I have experienced in bodyworks for more than 15 years.

-Me and my partner Paula, we are together open the clinic P&C AcuMed and Bodyworks.
-We focus on nature healing and wellness.Through my experienced of Acupuncture and Thai Traditional Therapeutic Massage, and Paula’s combination of Eastern & Western Bodyworks, we believe we can help you with the highly-effective treatment.
+I open the clinic P&C AcuMed and Bodyworks.
+I focus on nature healing and wellness.Through my experienced of Acupuncture and Thai Traditional Therapeutic Massage, and my staff Paula’s combination of Eastern & Western Bodyworks, we believe we can help you with the highly-effective treatment.

 2019 Doctor of Acupuncture & Oriental Medicine · Dongguk University, Los Angeles, California.